The Wine Effect:

 - The Merovingian

-I dedicate this meme to you ladies, because, in my opinion, you deserve these selfish, blissful, and forgetful moments, more especially due to the fact that, as women, in general, you experience significantly higher levels of stress than men on a daily basis, due to being more involved in your relationship, in your job, in caregiving to your children and/or caring for the daily needs of your family and elders too.
+I dedicate this meme to you, ladies, because, in my opinion, you deserve these selfish, blissful, and forgetful moments!
+More especially since, as women, in general, you experience significantly higher levels of stress than men daily due to being more involved in your relationship, in your job, in caregiving to your children and/or caring for the daily needs of your family and elders too.

-But also because, women are often juggling between jobs and family responsibilities, as well as suffering from and/or being the victim of fatigue, anxiety, stress, fear, depression, and other unpleasant psychological emotions and/or physical consequences, due to constant annoyance, indifference, discrimination, abuse, harassment, verbal and/or physical violence, and other unpleasant things at work, at home, in the street and many other public places).
+But also because women are generally more often juggling between jobs and family responsibilities, as well as suffering from and/or being the victim of fatigue, anxiety, stress, fear, depression, and other unpleasant psychological emotions and/or physical consequences, due to constant annoyance, indifference, discrimination, abuse, harassment, verbal and/or physical violence, and other unpleasant things at work, at home, in the street and many other public places.

-And don't get me wrong, I'm not talking about drinking to forget, I'm just talking about this blissful and forgetful moment, when occasionally, you have this opportunity to relax with a glass of wine or champagne, a Gin & Tonic, (or whatever else pleases you on that moment), and can forget everything else for a few minutes (or longer) and enjoy yourself, for yourself and by yourself.
+Now, I can hear some of you saying that I'm trying to promote alcohol consumption.
+But no!
+Don't get me wrong.
+I'm not talking about drinking to forget.
+I'm just talking about this blissful and forgetful moment when occasionally, you have this opportunity to relax on your own with a glass of wine or champagne, a Gin & Tonic, (or whatever else pleases you at that moment), and can forget everything else, uninterrupted for a few minutes (or longer) and enjoy yourself, for yourself and by yourself.

-Go on, just let yourself go, allow yourself not to think for a moment, to disappear in your own world for a while, and enjoy this heavenly moment of selfish blissfulness.
+Go on, just let yourself go!
+Allow yourself not to think for a moment.
+Just disappear in your own world for a while, and enjoy this heavenly moment of selfish blissfulness.
 Feels good, isn't it?
 Enjoy, it's yours.

 Dom

-Now, for those who are interested, let's go back to the "meme"...
+Now, for those interested, let's talk about the "meme"...

-I found this "comics-like" picture/drawing of a woman holding a glass of wine, about 2 years ago on the internet, and loved it right away.
-At first glance, probably like most people, I thought that it was a drawing by Roy Lichtenstein, but then I realized that maybe not after all, as I could not find any reference about this specific drawing associated with his name.
+I found this "comics-like" picture/drawing of a woman holding a glass of wine (about 2 years ago, on the internet) and loved it immediately.
+At first glance, probably like most people, I thought it was a drawing by Roy Lichtenstein, but then I realized that maybe not after all, as I could not find any reference about this specific drawing associated with Roy's name, or any other name for that matter.

-I downloaded it on my cellphone and immediately created a "meme" by adding the speech balloon (or speech bubble, as I prefer to call it) and wrote the text into it, which, surprisingly enough, came to me pretty much instinctively seconds after looking at this picture for the first time.
+I downloaded it on my cellphone and immediately created a "meme" by adding the "speech balloon" (or "speech bubble", as I prefer to call it) and wrote the text into it, which, surprisingly enough, came to me pretty much instinctively seconds after looking at this picture for the first time.
 Instant inspiration.
-I gave this meme the most obvious title that came to my mind: "The Wine Effect"
+I gave this meme the most apparent title that came to my mind: "The Wine Effect"

-Some people who have seen the first version of this "meme" that I first posted on Facebook and Instagram back in June 2017, had to "pardon my French" because the first version of the text contained spelling and grammatical mistakes, and it read as follow:
+Some people who saw the first version of this "meme" that I first posted on Facebook and Instagram back in June 2017 had to "pardon my French" because the first version of the text contained spelling and grammatical mistakes, and it read as follow:

 "OMG... chocking how wine makes me feel... so good...
 I nearly forget my date...
 Oh well...
 He will wait..." by ©LeDomduVin 2017

-It is in fact, only 2 years later, in February 2019, after re-posting this incorrect "meme" on Facebook and Instagram for Valentine's Day, that a very helpful lady was nice enough to write a comment below the post (on Instagram I believe... or was it on Facebook...I do not remember anymore) to tell me that she loved the post, but, more specifically, to point out the fact that it contained spelling and grammatical mistakes: "chocking" instead of "shocking", and "forget" instead of "forgot". (.... how embarrassing.... yet, I'm French (naturalized American, yes, but still French too), so I have an excuse.... 😊)
+It is, in fact, only 2 years later, in February 2019, after re-posting this incorrect "meme" on Facebook and Instagram for Valentine's Day, that a very helpful lady was nice enough to write a comment below the post (on Instagram I believe... or was it on Facebook...I do not remember anymore) to tell me that she loved the post, and, more specifically, to point out the fact that it contained spelling and grammatical mistakes: "chocking" instead of "shocking", and "forget" instead of "forgot". (.... how embarrassing.... yet, I'm French (naturalized American, yes, but still French too), so I have an excuse when I make such mistakes.... 😊)

-I immediately corrected the speech bubble and reposted the "meme", the corrected one this time, (refer to the first picture above posted in February 2019), which made me feel much better and looked so much better too.
+I immediately corrected the "speech bubble".
+Then, I reposted the "meme", the corrected one this time (refer to the first picture above posted in February 2019), which made me feel much better and look so much better, spelling and grammatically speaking.

 So, I just wrote this post on my wine blog for 2 main reasons:

-The first one was to be able to share with you the little story behind this "meme" that I created and love, and which represents (in my opinion) the perfect Valentine's Day post...
-Men, you have been warned, this meme is a subliminal message, basically saying that "Ladies love their wine better than you and you are totally forgettable" (there, here it is, I have said it.... and frankly that's not surprising.... not sure if I'm gonna make me some friends by saying things like this....😇)
+The first reason was to share the little story behind this "meme" that I created and love, representing (in my opinion) the perfect Valentine's Day post...
+Men, you have been warned!
+This meme is a subliminal message: "Ladies love their wine better than you, and men, you are totally forgettable" (especially regarding dating).

-The second reason is that I'm still searching for the author/artist who drew this comic to credit him or her for the drawing and say thank you for this very inspiring drawing too.
+The second reason is that I'm still searching for the author/artist who drew this comic to credit him or her and thank him/her for this very inspiring drawing.
 So, if any of you reading this post have any info/clues/ideas about the author/artist of this drawing, it would be very nice of you if you could please let me know by writing a comment below this post.
 I will really appreciate it.

-Thanks in advance for helping me in my search for the artist/author of this drawing.
+Thanks in advance for helping me search for the artist/author of this drawing.

 Nevertheless, I'm a huge fan of Roy Lichtenstein's works.
-To me, he represents and remains an icon, or should I say a beacon of the Pop-Art era, along with famous artists Andy Warhol, Jasper Johns, and James Rosenquist.
+In my opinion, he represents and remains an icon, or, should I say, a beacon of the Pop-Art era, along with famous artists Andy Warhol, Jasper Johns, and James Rosenquist.

 And Roy's comic-book-style drawings are true masterpieces that have inspired countless other artists who have been drawing with the same style ever since.
 Therefore, this drawing could have been made much more recently.
-Not sure, and I still don't know.... but maybe you do know, do you?
+Not sure, and I still don't know.... but maybe you do, do you?

 Santé!
 Cheers!